dojo/dojo.io/site/source/tutorials/001_static_content/index.md

 ## Starting the development server

-{% task 'Build and run the application' %}
+{% task 'Build and run the application.' %}

 Before we start making changes, let's start the application with the development server so that we can observe the impact of our changes.
 Run the following command in the application's root directory: